asmath-akbar-ali/Tic.Tac.Toe--2.Players/README.md

 # Tic Tac Toe Game in Java

 ## Overview
   This is a simple console-based Tic Tac Toe game implemented in Java.
 It allows two players to take turns marking spaces on a 3x3 grid.
-The game continues until a player wins or the board is full (resulting in a draw).
+The game continues until a player wins or the board is full (resulting in a draw)

 ## Features
 - Two-player gameplay